Gatorade artificial colors

 Adverse or Carcinogenic Effects

 Even though coal-tar and petroleum are extremely volatile, toxic substances, the FDA determines that there is “reasonable certainty” that a dye poses no harm, or the risks are extremely small when used under its proposed conditions.
 However, the absolute safety of any substance can never be proven.
+In 1900, there were approximately eighty (80) food color additives being used and considered safe.
+Due to adverse or carcinogenic effects since then, the list of acceptable FD&C (Food, Drug, & Cosmetic) colorants in the U.S. has been reduced to nine (9) certified colors.

+The FDA admits, though, that they can never prove the “absolute safety” of any substance.
+Since they’re limited by science which frequently changes, the agency may have to reassess the safety of a food substance and reverse earlier decisions to stay up to date.
 Karen’s Fit Tip: Steer away from artificially-colored products which you consume or slather on your skin.
 By doing so, you’ll eliminate unnecessary petrochemical additives and possible carcinogens from entering your body.

 Karen Owoc

-Karen Owoc is a certified Clinical Exercise Physiologist specializing in cardiopulmonary rehabilitation and lifestyle medicine.
-Her science-based approach to longevity, nutrition, and muscle health has made her the go-to source for health seekers and medical professionals alike.
+Karen Owoc is the owner of Preventive Cardiology LLC and founder of Pickleball Yoga™.
+She is a certified Clinical Exercise Physiologist specializing in sports prehab and cardiopulmonary rehabilitation on a mission to help health seekers achieve functional fitness and maintain injury-free fun.
+Her science-based approach to longevity, nutrition, and muscle health has made her the go-to source on lifestyle medicine.
 Karen's best-selling book on functional longevity, "Athletes in Aprons: The Nutrition Playbook to Break 100", and her transformative perspective have mended many minds, hearts, and spirits.